Medical Malpractice

 Medical malpractice isn’t limited to doctors.
 Several parties may be responsible, including:

-• Doctors, Surgeons, and Anesthesiologists – Mistakes during surgery, misdiagnosis, or anesthesia errors can cause serious harm.
+• Doctors, Surgeons, & Anesthesiologists – Mistakes during surgery, misdiagnosis, or anesthesia errors can cause serious harm.

-• Nurses and Hospital Staff – Negligent patient care, improper medication administration, or failure to monitor patients can lead to malpractice claims.
+• Nurses & Hospital Staff – Negligent patient care, improper medication administration, or failure to monitor patients can lead to malpractice claims.

-• Hospitals, Clinics, and Urgent Care Centers – Healthcare facilities can be held accountable for poor hiring practices, inadequate training, or lack of proper protocols.
+• Hospitals, Clinics, & Urgent Care Centers – Healthcare facilities can be held accountable for poor hiring practices, inadequate training, or lack of proper protocols.

 • Pharmaceutical Companies – If a medication is defective or improperly labeled, the manufacturer may be responsible for any resulting injuries.